instantiator/e-minus-docker-chain/README.md

 ## e-minus-docker-chain

-Runs the e- compiler under docker.
+1. Runs the e- compiler, created by [0xC0DE6502](https://github.com/0xC0DE6502), in a Docker container.
+2. Runs beebasm to subsequently compile the 6502 assembly into a disk image.

 With thanks to: